InCom-0/incplot/README.md

 ## Showcase examples ##
 The examples shown can be run directly as they are.
 <br>
-The data is pulled from this repository but simply just routed through a link shortening service.
+The data is pulled from this repository only routed through a link shortening service.
 <br><br>
 Please note that incplot checks whether the terminal windows is large enough (mostly meaning wide enough) to display the plot requested.
 If the users terminal windows is not large enough incplot will output an error message saying so.
 If that happens, the user can either change the size of the terminal windows so it is sufficient or choose a different plot type that might fit.

 ### Same data shown in 5 ways ###
 <details>
-<summary>Multiline plot - pure default</summary>
+<summary>Multiline plot - gets inferred from this data if plot type isn't specified</summary>

 ```bash
 curl -sL https://kurzlinks.de/german_economy | incplot